 Alternatively, you can sign up directly with Google, Apple, or Facebook.

-After you set up your account, read all of the platform’s policies to ensure that offering products on Etsy is the right move for your business and that you stay within their guidelines.
+After you set up your account, read all of the platform’s policies to ensure that offering products on Etsy is the right move for your small business and that you stay within their guidelines.

 2. Open Your Shop